Panasonic LX5 vs Sony RX1R

 - Faster burst: Shoots at higher frequency (5 vs 2.5 flaps/sec) to capture the decisive moment.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - More modern: Reflects 2 years and 11 months of technical progress since the LX5 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the RX1R emerges as the winner of the match-up (11 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the RX1R is the clear winner of the contest (12 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic LX5 and the Sony RX1R place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.